zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getthreadcontext-method.md

 ## <a name="parameters"></a>Parameter
  `threadId`
- [in] Die ID des Threads.
+ [in] The ID of the thread.

  `pContextId`
- [out] Ein Zeiger auf die Kontext-ID, die derzeit mit dem angegebenen Thread zugeordnet sind.
-Wenn der Thread ohne Kontext aktuell zugeordnet verfügt, gibt diese Funktion CORPROF_E_DATAINCOMPLETE zurück.
+ [out] A pointer to the context ID currently associated with the specified thread.
+If the thread has no context currently associated with it, this function will return CORPROF_E_DATAINCOMPLETE.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h